We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 貴重品 means precious or treasured as an adjective or as a noun, valuables or treasures in Japanese.

-繁榮 means "prosperous", "flourishing", or "thriving" when used in regards to a person.
+繁榮 means “prosperous,” “flourishing,” or “thriving” when used regarding a person.

-However, when used in reference to a whole country, it can mean "booming economy".
+However, when used about a whole country, it can mean a “booming economy.”

 繁榮 is the traditional Chinese, ancient Japanese Kanji, and ancient Korean Hanja version of prosperity.